FranciscoMessina00/Lars-2.0/README.md

 ## 🎵 Description

-Lars-2.0 leverages advanced audio processing and machine learning techniques to extract drum components from stereo music tracks.
+Lars-2.0 leverages advanced audio processing and machine learning techniques to extract drum components from music tracks.
 It is intended for producers, musicians, DJs, and researchers who want to easily isolate drums, either as a VST3 plugin or a desktop application.

 ---